Morocco Tennis Tour – Casablanca

 The Morocco Tennis Tour – Casablanca is a professional tennis tournament played on outdoor red clay courts.
-It is currently part of the ATP Challenger Tour.
-It is held annually in Casablanca, Morocco, since 2011.
+The first edition was held in 2007. three years later from 2011 to 2015 it was part of the ATP Challenger Tour, an annual tennis tournament held in Casablanca, Morocco.
+In 2024 is currently ITF Women's World Tennis Tour It is a $35k level tournament.